exercism/python/exercises/practice/roman-numerals/.approaches/itertools-starmap/content.md

 Finally, `''.join()` converts this iterator to a single string that can be returned as the desired answer.

 Once we get past the deliberate obfuscation, it is quite an elegant approach.
-Though perhaps not the most idiomatic Python!
+Though perhaps not the most idiomatic Python.

 ## Credit